-Rental equipment including backpacks, sleeping bags, tents and cooking equipment and retail sales of hiking boots, socks, walking poles, and rain gear are all available at Glacier Outdoor Center.
+Rental equipment including backpacks, sleeping bags, tents, cooking equipment, hiking boots, socks, walking poles and rain gear are all available at Glacier Outdoor Center.
 Our knowledgeable sales staff will help outfit you for comfort and safety at prices competitive with larger sporting goods stores.
 Don’t forget a water bottle, sunscreen and bear spray plus dehydrated foods, fishing equipment, bug spray and trail maps – all available just a half mile from the entrance to the Park.

 Self-guided hiking options abound throughout the Park, many of them accessible just minutes from Glacier Outdoor Center.
 Visit your destination before you go by taking a look at the live webcams stationed throughout the Park and plan your route with the official Park map.